 In many cases, you may wish to restrict access to your data to a specific list of individuals.
 This might be because it is commercially sensitive to your or an industrial partner, or includes sensitive personal information covered by the Data Protection Act or they are your collaborators.

-This is possible by sharing project folders on your Research Drive - select the tab entitled "Shared project folders for Stirling staff" or the tab entitled "Shared project folders for external researchers"
+This is possible by sharing project folders on your Research Drive - see information on "Shared project folders for Stirling staff" or "Shared project folders for external researchers"

-Research data should not be held exclusively on any local storage media, e.g., a pen drive as these can be easily missplaced
+Research data should not be held exclusively on any local storage media, e.g., a pen drive as these can be easily misplaced

 Things to think about